RadouanBoukharfane/radouanboukharfane.github.io/_projects/overview.md

     <h1>Welcome to FluidSim Lab - College of Computing</h1>

     <p>
-        FluidSim Lab - College of Computing is a dynamic research group dedicated to advancing the field of computational fluid dynamics (CFD).
+        FluidSim Lab - College of Computing is a research group dedicated to advancing the field of computational fluid dynamics (CFD).
 At the forefront of cutting-edge studies and simulations, our team delves into a diverse range of projects spanning development and applied numerical research.
-Our expertise in CFD, currently recognized as the most efficient fluid flow testing tool, is continually expanding through the exploration of high-tech computers and the utilization of both commercial and open-source CFD packages and libraries.
     </p>

     <h2>Our Mission:</h2>
     <p>
-        FluidSim Lab - College of Computing is committed to advancing the science of CFD by pioneering new mathematical methodologies that enhance the robustness of CFD simulations.
-Our mission extends to providing CFD analyses for various domains, including air conditioning, oil and gas, aerodynamics, blood flow in arteries, heat transfer, and more.
+        FluidSim Lab - College of Computing is committed to advancing the science of CFD by new mathematical methodologies that enhance the robustness of CFD simulations.
+Our mission extends to providing CFD analyses for various domains, including air conditioning, oil and gas, aerodynamics, heat transfer, and more.
     </p>

     <h2>Research Focus:</h2>